-The neonatal intensive care unit in the Wesley Women’s Hospital provides specialized infant care that is critical to sustaining and nurturing your newborn.
-Infants who have complications due to premature birth, infections or other health challenges are admitted to this unit.
+The neonatal intensive care unit (NICU) in the Wesley Women’s Hospital provides specialized infant care that is critical to sustaining and nurturing your newborn.
+Infants who have complications due to premature birth, infections or other health challenges are admitted for intensive neonatal care.

-Infants receive care from physicians called neonatologists, nurses and neonatal respiratory therapists who have an average tenure of more than 10 years.
+Infants receive care from neonatologists, a specialized neonatal nurse team and neonatal respiratory therapists who, all together, average a tenure over 10 years.
 Pediatric subspecialists in cardiology, neurology and orthopedics join pediatric residents and neonatal nurse practitioners in meeting the challenges of these newborns.

-In addition to our highly qualified patient care team and cutting edge research, Wesley understands and believes in the importance of a mother's love and care.
-Our mother/baby program makes it possible for moms and babies to be together, even when newborns are in need of special attention.
+In addition to our highly qualified neonatal care team and cutting edge research, Wesley understands and believes in the importance of a mother's love and care.
+Our mother/baby program makes it possible for moms and babies to connect and be together, even when newborns are in need of special attention in the NICU.

 Wesley’s NICVIEW bedside cameras transmit live visual images of the infant through a secure online portal.
 The passcode-protected portal is designed to comply with HIPAA regulations and enables caregivers to view the infant via any device connected to the internet any time of the day.